MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 To change the default logging location, modify `corosync.conf`.

-### Planning Pacemaker clusters for SQL Server
+## Planning Pacemaker clusters for SQL Server
 This section discusses the important planning points for a Pacemaker cluster.

-#### Virtualizing Linux-based Pacemaker clusters for SQL Server
+### Virtualizing Linux-based Pacemaker clusters for SQL Server
-Using virtual machines to deploy Linux-based SQL Server deployments for AGs and FCIs are covered by the same rules as their Windows Server-based counterparts.
+Using virtual machines to deploy Linux-based SQL Server deployments for AGs and FCIs is covered by the same rules as for their Windows Server-based counterparts.
 There is a base set of rules for supportability of virtualized SQL Server deployments provided by Microsoft in [Microsoft Support KB 956893](https://support.microsoft.com/en-us/help/956893/support-policy-for-microsoft-sql-server-products-that-are-running-in-a-hardware-virtualization-environment).
 Different hypervisors such as Microsoft’s Hyper-V and VMware’s ESXi may have different variances on top of that, due to differences in the platforms themselves.

 When it comes to AGs and FCIs under virtualization, ensure that anti-affinity is set for the nodes of a given Pacemaker cluster.
 When configured for high availability in an AG or FCI configuration, the VMs hosting SQL Server should never be running on the same hypervisor host.
-For example, if a two node FCI is deployed, there would need to be *at least* three hypervisor hosts so that there is somewhere for one of the VMs hosting a node to go in the event of a host failure, especially if using features like Live Migration or vMotion.
+For example, if a two-node FCI is deployed, there would need to be *at least* three hypervisor hosts so that there is somewhere for one of the VMs hosting a node to go in the event of a host failure, especially if using features like Live Migration or vMotion.

 For more specifics, consult:
 -   Hyper-V Documentation – [Using Guest Clustering for High Availability](https://technet.microsoft.com/library/dn440540(v=ws.11).aspx)